 Fifth, they are more likely to leave positive reviews and feedbacks that have a positive impact on business development.

 Sometimes people confuse brand loyalty and customer loyalty.
 Here's brand loyalty definition.
 It is the commitment of consumers to one brand and the willingness to buy only its products, regardless of comfort and price.
 Customer loyalty is the desire of customers to buy and interact with a brand over and over again.
 Compared to customer loyalty, brand loyalty is more about emotional connections and an attachment to your brand.

-Why is it so important to retain loyal customers
+Why is it so important to increase customer loyalty and retain loyal customers

 - If you increase the customer retention rate by 10%, the value of the company can be increased by 30%;

 - A regular customer spends (on average) up to 67% more money than a new one;